-Even if approved, a judicial composition with creditors is binding on all creditors, co-debtors, guarantors of the debtor and other jointly and severally liable debtors remains responsible towards creditors.
+Even if approved, a judicial composition with creditors is binding on all creditors, co-debtors, guarantors of the debtor and other jointly and severally liable debtors remain responsible towards creditors.
 Further, unless otherwise agreed, it is also effective for unlimited liability partners.
 Conversely, some specific rules provide for release of non-debtor parties from liabilities.

 In the event that the effectiveness of a restructuring agreement is extended to non-adhering creditors, the latter shall not lose their rights against co-obligors, guarantors of the debtor and recourse holders.

-Unless otherwise agreed, restructuring agreement of the company shall be effective vis-à-vis members with unlimited liability, who, if they have provided securities, shall continue to be liable on that other basis.
+Unless otherwise agreed, a restructuring agreement of the company shall be effective vis-à-vis members with unlimited liability, who, if they have provided securities, shall continue to be liable on that other basis.

 A condition for the right of set-off is that debts and claims to be set off against each other must be liquid (and so determined in their amount) and be of the same nature.

-The Bankruptcy Law provides for certain implications of the company failing to observe the terms of a restructuring agreement.
+CIC provides for certain implications of the company failing to observe the terms of a restructuring agreement.

-The non-performance of a restructuring agreement resulting in a significant deviation from assumptions (scostamento significativo) may lead to different consequences, depending on creditors’ position.
+The non-performance of a restructuring agreement resulting in a significant deviation from assumptions (scostamento significativo) may lead to different consequences, depending on creditors’ positions.
 Please note that a deviation should be considered significant when the hypothesis included in the agreement as a milestone can no longer be implemented or can be implemented only under conditions that are different from those assumed in the plan.

-As for adhering creditors such non-performance will give rise to the consequences set forth in the agreement entered into with the debtor (eg, the possibility of activating an express termination clause) and will entitle creditors, if the conditions are met, to invoke the ordinary remedies provided for by the Italian Civil Code, such as the acceleration and termination of the contract.
+As for adhering creditors, such non-performance will give rise to the consequences set forth in the agreement entered into with the debtor (eg, the possibility of activating an express termination clause) and will entitle creditors, if the conditions are met, to invoke the ordinary remedies provided for by the Italian Civil Code, such as the acceleration and termination of the contract.
 In such event, creditors’ original claims are reinstated, usually forcing the debtor into insolvency.

 For non-adhering creditors, as no agreement has been perfected with them, they usually file for a bankruptcy procedure.